Kochen-Specker Contextuality: Advanced topics and methods

-The set of all possible contexts of $\set{A_i}_{i=1}^N$, then, defines the marginal scenario $\mathcal{M}$, i.e., the set of marginal which can be experimentally accessible, e.g., the pairs $\{A_i,A_{i+1}\}$ in the KCBS scenario~\cite{Klyachko:2008PRL}.
-In order to compare such observed probabilities with the $p_v$, which are in general not observables, we need a change of coordinates.
+The set of all possible contexts of $\set{A_i}_{i=1}^N$ defines the marginal scenario $\mathcal{M}$, i.e., the set of marginals that can be experimentally accessible, such as the pairs $\{A_i,A_{i+1}\}$ in the KCBS scenario~\cite{Klyachko:2008PRL}.
+The correlation polytope, therefore ,is the projection of the probability simplex onto the coordinates corresponding to observable probabilities.
+To do so, we first need a change of coordinates.
 The new coordinates are obtained by considering the marginals $P(A_1=v_1), \ldots, P(A_i=v_i,A_j=v_j),\ldots,$.
-Alternatively, one can choose any affine transformation (e.g., representation in terms of expectation values, correlators, etc.).
-An invertible affine transformation guarantees that the obtained conditions are still necessary and sufficient for a probability vector to have a noncontextual hidden variable model.
+Alternatively, one can choose any affine transformation (such as representations in terms of expectation values, correlators, etc.).
+An invertible affine transformation guarantees that the obtained conditions are still necessary and sufficient for a probability vector to have a noncontextual hidden-variable model.
 If the transformation is not invertible, one obtains only necessary conditions.
-Notice that not all coordinates of $\pp$ are independent, due to normalization ($\sum_{v} p_v =1$) and nondisturbance conditions \cite{Kurzynski:2012PRL}, hence, invertibility must be checked with respect to this subspace.
+Notice that not all coordinates of $\pp$ are independent, due to normalization ($\sum_{v} p_v =1$) and nondisturbing conditions \cite{RamanathanPRL2012}; hence, invertibility must be checked with respect to this subspace.
+Moreover, such linear constraints together with the positivity of probability $p_v\geq 0$ for all $v$, define a new polytope, called the {\it nondisturbing polytope} \cite{RamanathanPRL2012}, which contains the noncontextuality polytope.